themoonisacheese/2bored2wait/README.md

 ## Additional configuration

-If you want to change the configuration you will have to mount config.json manually, you can also mount secrets.json manually if you don't want your credentials in the bash history
+If you want to change the configuration or you don't want your credentials in the bash history you will have to mount config/local.json manually.

 To access logs you can just do
 ```